In terms of versatility, it is hard to beat an adjustable safety razor.

-Instead of utilizing any of the standard mechanisms that other variants here use– a two piece design and a twist to open.
-The Futur uses a clip on design where you can remove it by popping it out.
+Instead of utilizing any of the standard mechanisms that other variants here use, the Merkur Furtur uses a two-piece design and a twist to open.
+The Futur uses a clip-on design where you can remove it by popping it out.

 Another quirk would be adjusting the setting.
-Since it does not have any knurling, it does not provide a lot of grip.
-Avoid doing it with wet hands or you’d risk cutting your fingers.
+Since it does not have any knurling, it does not provide an excellent grip.
+Avoid doing it with wet hands, or you’d risk cutting your fingers.

-Make sure you to dry your hands and hold the head on the sides when adjusting the setting.
+Make sure you dry your hands and hold the shaving head on the sides when adjusting the setting.

-If you think the Futur is futuristic looking then you haven’t see the Merkur Vision.
+If you think the Futur is futuristic looking, then you haven’t seen the Merkur Vision.

-It’s the bigger sibling of the Futur and perhaps the most advanced DE razor right now.
+It’s the bigger sibling of the Futur and perhaps the most advanced double-edged razor right now.

-For men you who have big mitts, this is a great option because it’s close to 5 inches long.
+For men you who have big hands, this is an excellent option because it’s close to 5 inches long.